0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/consensus/zkEVM/PolygonZkEVMExistentEtrog.md

     bytes32 _lastAccInputHash
   ) external
 ```

+!!! note
-note This initializer will be called instead of the PolygonRollupBase
+    - This initializer is called instead of the `PolygonRollupBase`.
-This is a especial initializer since the zkEVM it's an already created network
+    - This is a especial initializer since the zkEVM network has already been created.

-#### Parameters:
+#### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`_admin` | address | Admin address